How to use SSH keys with Windows on Azure

 Overview of SSH and keys

-- The private key is what you present to your Linux VM when you log in, to verify your identity.
+The private key is what you present to your Linux VM when you make an SSH connection, to verify your identity.
 Protect this private key.
 Do not share it.

-These public and private keys can be used on multiple VMs and services.
-You do not need a pair of keys for each VM or service you wish to access.
-For a more detailed overview, see public-key cryptography.
+Depending on your organization's security policies, you can reuse a single public-private key pair to access multiple Azure VMs and services.
+You do not need a separate pair of keys for each VM or service you wish to access.

 Windows packages and SSH clients